LLMappworkshop/LLMapp-workshop/_pages/about.md

 - All submissions must be original and not under review elsewhere.
 - Submissions must conform to the [FSE Format and Submission Guidelines](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit).
 - Papers must be submitted via the HotCRP submission system ([Submission URL]) by [Submission Deadline].
-- The official publication date of the workshop proceedings is the date the proceedings are made available by IEEE.
+- The official publication date of the workshop proceedings is the date the proceedings are made available by ACM.
 This date may be up to two weeks prior to the first day of FSE 2025.
 The official publication date affects the deadline for any patent filings related to published work.

 ## Review Process